JiatongWangAlex/milestone_location_calculator_based_on_caput_viae_and_mile_number/README.md

 For a milestone on the Xth mile of a road Y miles long:

-FIRST: It calculates that for a road Y miles long, X miles is Z percent of its total length.
+**FIRST**: It calculates that for a road Y miles long, X miles is Z percent of its total length.

-THEN: it looks at the unified route asset, grabs its total length in kilometers, and multiplies the total length of the route asset by Z percent.
+**THEN**: it looks at the unified route asset, grabs its total length in kilometers, and multiplies the total length of the route asset by Z percent.

-FINALLY: it "crawls" along the route asset and finds the (Z percent x total length) km mark and prints that coordinate
+**FINALLY**: it "crawls" along the route asset and finds the (Z percent x total length) km mark and prints that coordinate

 If you ever encounter a Roman milestone (for which the caput viae and mile number is known),  divorced from its original context, or published under a legacy place name that is no longer identifiable, this calculator will help you estimate where it originally stood.